rannn367/tp/docs/DeveloperGuide.md

 #### **Use Case: Delete a Drink**
 **MSS**
 1. Café owner requests to delete a drink.
-2. System confirms the drink’s existence.
+2. System confirms the drink's existence.
 3. System deletes the drink.
 4. System confirms deletion.
    Use case ends.